yokolet/new-note/algo/strings/2022-09-21-optimal-partition-of-string.md

 - Greedy
 date: 2022-09-21 15:07 +0900
 ---
-## Introduction
-To solve string partition problems, hash table or set is used to save a previous occurrence.
-If the problem asks a length, it needs hash table.
-However, this problem asks just a number of groups, set is a good data structure to solve.

 ## Problem Description
 > Given a string `s`, partition the string into one or more substrings